 What about Mexican Taxes?

-If you are in Mexico for over 183 days in a tax year, and/or you have a permanent home in Mexico, or if more than half of your annual income is earned in Mexico, you are considered a resident for tax purposes and are liable to pay Mexican income taxes on your worldwide income.
+Expats are liable to pay Mexican taxes on their worldwide income if they have a permanent home in Mexico.
+If they also have a home in another country, they must file Mexican taxes if more than half of theier annual income is sourced in Mexico, or Mexico is the primary place of their professional activities.
 Mexican taxes are due by April 30th.
-You can find information about current Mexican income tax rates here.
+You can find current Mexican income tax rates here.
 The Mexican tax authority is the Servicio de Administración Tributaria.